 Let’s start by looking at the most common camo patterns used in the U.S.

-A popular choice for hunters, this camo is designed to disappear into wooded areas.
+A popular choice for a number of hunters, this camo is designed to disappear into wooded areas.
+The tighter patterns allow hunters to blend seamlessly into their forested surroundings.
 You’ll find patterns with greens and leaves for the early season, while you’ll want browns and bare branches in late fall/early spring.
+Also take into consideration what style of hunting you prefer.
+If you’re in a tree stand, you might be able to get away with more contrast like limbs against the sky.
+If spot-and-stalk is your game, you want softer breakups to mesh your profile and surroundings.

 Generally speaking, there are four major hunting regions in the United States: North, South, East and West.